arXiv/arxiv-docs/brand/logos.md

 ##Logomark
 arXiv's logomark is for use where space is at a premium and the full size logo cannot be used.
 These include mobile applications and when an icon is needed.

-The logomark is available in the same variations as the primary logo:
+The logomark is available in large and small models, and in the same color variations as the primary logo:

 ![arXiv logo in single color black](images/brand-logomark-primary-large.jpg){.mkd-img-thumb}
 ![arXiv logo in single color black](images/brand-logomark-primary.jpg){.mkd-img-thumb}